 1) Quality Education

-Demographics of the 60 students in our incoming first-year class (class of 2018) are: Black or African American (4%), White (39%), Asian (22%), Other Asian (4%) Hispanic (25%), N/A (6%), Gender: female (79%), male (21%).
-Diversity among appointed faculty include 10 women and 6 men, with African-American, Asian, Caucasian, and Hispanic ethnicities; instructional faculty are similarly diverse.
+Demographics of the 60 students in our incoming first-year class (class of 2021) are: Black or African American (7%), White (33%), Asian or Pacific Islander (28%), Hispanic (23%), Native American (2%), N/A (7%), Gender: female (82%), male (18%).
+Diversity among appointed faculty and staff include 21 women and 8 men, with African-American, Asian, Caucasian, Native-American and Hispanic race and ethnicities represented; instructional faculty are similarly diverse.
 Preparing our students to serve diverse populations is facilitated by including three semesters of medical conversational Spanish in the curriculum, promoting service learning projects in a wide breadth of populations, and securing clinical sites in areas that care for medically-underserved populations.
-The graduating class of 2015 collectively cared for 101,178 patients, 39% of whom were medically underserved.
-Graduates from the class of 2014 reported an average confidence using Medical Spanish with patients rated on a scale of 0-100 for the start of the program and at graduation.
+The graduating class of 2018 collectively cared for 101,178 patients, 39% of whom were medically underserved.
+Graduates from the Class of 2017 reported an average confidence using Medical Spanish with patients rated on a scale of 0-100 for the start of the program and at graduation.
 They report an average of 35/100 before starting the program and an average of 70/100 upon graduation, thereby doubling their confidence in the use of Medical Spanish.

-This year, the program faculty, staff and students from the Class of 2015 and 2017 participated in service days at the Los Angeles Area Food Bank.
-The service activity is one of many that our team is involved with throughout the curriculum.
-Students serve the homeless and underserved populations of Los Angeles through the USC Student-Run-Clinics, which allow students to receive early clinical exposure in their education.
-The program has been awarded multiple Song-Brown training grants, funded by the State of California which are intended to increase the number of providers entering primary care in medically underserved areas.
-According to the Office of Statewide Health and Planning for the State of California, 44% of reporting graduates are currently practicing in areas of unmet need and 50% of program clinical clerkship sites are in areas of unmet need.
-Collectively among the classes of 2011-2017, 29 of our students were selected as National Health Service Corps Scholars and 1 student was selected as a Native Hawaiian Scholar.
+The program begins each year by having incoming PA students volunteer alongside faculty and staff.
+Beginning in 2017, the group spent the day at the Union Rescue Mission in Downtown Los Angeles participating in several projects that assist those facing homelessness.
+Previous Service Orientations included volunteering at the Los Angeles Regional Food Bank, where students spent time organizing donated food to be given out to those in need of nutrition across Los Angeles.
+Experiences such as these are seen throughout the curriculum.
+Students work with populations facing homeless and underserved patients in Los Angeles through the USC Student-Run-Clinics, which allow students to receive early clinical exposure in their education.
+The program has been awarded multiple Song-Brown training grants, funded by the State of California, which are intended to increase the number of providers entering primary care in medically underserved areas.
+According to the Office of Statewide Health and Planning for the State of California, 42% of reporting graduates are currently practicing in areas of unmet need and 48% of program clinical clerkship sites are in areas of unmet need.
+Collectively among the classes of 2011-2020, 38 of our students were selected as National Health Service Corps Scholars and 1 student was selected as a Native Hawaiian Scholar.